loda-lang/loda-programs/programs/oeis/list1.md

 * [A166959](http://oeis.org/A166959) ([L24 program](A166959.asm)): Numbers congruent to (12,32) mod 44.
 * [A166977](http://oeis.org/A166977) ([L16 program](A166977.asm)): Jacobsthal-Lucas numbers A014551, except a(0) = 0.
 * [A167176](http://oeis.org/A167176) ([L09 program](A167176.asm)): n^3 mod 9.
+* [A167179](http://oeis.org/A167179) ([L16 program](A167179.asm)): The number of additional armies one receives in Parker Brothers' (now part of Hasbro) game of Risk for turning in the n-th set of three different or alike cards.
 * [A167375](http://oeis.org/A167375) ([L11 program](A167375.asm)): a(n)=3*a(n-1)-a(n-2) with a(0)=1, a(1)=3, a(2)=11.
 * [A167381](http://oeis.org/A167381) ([L07 program](A167381.asm)): The numbers read down the left-center column of an arrangement of the natural numbers in square blocks.
 * [A167420](http://oeis.org/A167420) ([L08 program](A167420.asm)): 2^n mod 14.